ariadnacilleros/tensorQTL_workshop/README.md

 - covariates_df contains the covariates choosen.
 - seed, we use it to be able to replicate the experiment.

-To save the results in a text file and be able to analyse it in another platform:
+To save the results in a text file and be able to analyse them on another platform:

 `cis_df.to_csv('../workshop/cis_tensorQTL_chr22.txt', header=True, index=True, sep='\t')`

 In case that you haven't been able to run TensorQTL, you will find available the results in this [link](https://ehubox.ehu.eus/s/WNFxR97nzsNELoo).

-Finally, to correct for multiple-testing we will use R:
+Finally, to correct for multiple testing, we will use R:

 ```
 tensor <- read.table("../workshop/cis_tensorQTL_chr22.txt",sep ="\t", header = T)